 4. Hawa Mahal

-Perhaps the city’s most popular tourist site, Hawa Mahal is an icon.
-It is one of the must visit places to visit in Jaipur in 2 days.
+Perhaps the city’s most popular tourist site, Hawa Mahal, is an icon.
+It is one of the must-visit places to visit in Jaipur in 2 days.
 Located at the intersection of Badi Chaupad, Jaipur’s main road.
 The 5-storeyed facade of Hawa Mahal is constructed from red and pink sandstone and has 953 windows.
 The windows are small, and once served to permit women to look onto the street and watch festival celebrations without being seen by the public.
 For a better view of the Hawa Mahal, head to one of the many rooftop cafes opposite it.

 5. Jal Mahal

 Lying at the centre of Man Sagar Lake is Jal Mahal, just 10 minutes away from the mighty Amer Fort.
 With the Nahargarh Hills framing the backdrop, Jal Mahal used to function as the monarch’s shooting lodge.
 It now exclusively remains a tourist site, though access to the Mahal is restricted.
 What’s surprising about the monument is that it is actually five storeys tall.
-However, four of it remains underwater, and only the top floor is visible.
+However, four of them remain underwater, and only the top floor is visible.
 Head to Jal Mahal at night when it lights up, and enjoy the fort from afar as you go boating on the lake.

 6. Pink City

 Jaipur has been lovingly called “The Pink City” for decades now.
 It is bound to be a part of your Jaipur itinerary for 2 days.
 It derives its name from the pink sandstone from which the Old City buildings were made.
 Though it has now waned to a hazy orange-ish hue, the Old City quarters were once a beautiful shade of pink.
-Many of the city’s popular monuments like City Palace, Jantar Mantar, and Hawa Mahal are located within the Old City.
+Many of the city’s popular monuments, like the City Palace, Jantar Mantar, and Hawa Mahal, are located within the Old City.
 There are also several havelis, bazaars, and smaller architectural marvels that you can explore.

 7. Albert Hall Museum

-Rajasthan’s oldest museum at Albert Hall is situated within the Ram Niwas Garden.
+Rajasthan’s oldest museum, at Albert Hall, is situated within the Ram Niwas Garden.
 Built in the Indo-Saracenic style, the museum houses 16 art galleries with an impressive display of artefacts from around the world.
 It includes an Egyptian mummy!
 The museum is surrounded by a freshly manicured garden.
 It turns even more stunning at night when it lights up in yellow.

 8. Johari Bazaar – Best Jewellery Market In Jaipur